 Choosing Lanyon Bowdler means you can have confidence in your legal advice, faith in our pledge to always safeguard your interests ensuring your estate is handled correctly and in the way you have instructed.

 Get in touch with the team by phone or use the online enquiry form and someone will be in contact with you directly.

-We are one of the most recognised law firms in Shropshire, Herefordshire, Mid and North Wales, Birmingham and the Midlands.
-We are able to offer a wide range of pricing options including fixed fees and service level guarantees.
+As one of the most recognised law firms in Shropshire, Herefordshire, Mid and North Wales, Birmingham and the Midlands, we are able to offer a wide range of pricing options including fixed fees and service level guarantees.

 We regularly assist clients nationally with Writing a Will.
 We can represent you wherever you live in England, Wales or Northern Ireland.